 In order to illustrate that the CAR produces an aggressive mixing condition, some preliminary tests were conducted.
 These non-optimized tests resulted kLa values of 0.5 sec-1, exceeding the kLa values of CSTR’s, which typically range from 0.01 to 0.05 sec-1.

 The chemical process industry (CPI) is under significant pressure to improve conventional chemical processing technology.
 This movement is characterized by the development of Process Intensification (PI) equipment.
 The generally accepted metrics for success of PI systems are: 1) Reduced size and quantity of chemical plant equipment, 2) increased efficiency of chemical processes and chemical reactions, 3) reduced energy consumption, 4) reduced environmental impact, and 5) increased safety.
 The CAR is being developed as a core Process Intensification technology that will have great versatility across many applications throughout the CPI.

-This new continuous chemical reactor technology will be unveiled at the 2013 Resodyn Forum: Industrial Outcomes in ResonantAcoustic® Mixing, to be held August 14 -17, 2013, at Resodyn headquarters in Butte, MT.
+This new continuous chemical reactor technology was unveiled at the 2013 Resodyn Forum: Industrial Outcomes in ResonantAcoustic® Mixing at Resodyn headquarters in Butte, MT.